Zaczero/xsecurelock/README.md

             🎶
             💕

-    *   `emoticon`: shows an ascii emoticon, changing which one on each key press.
+    *   `emoticon`: shows an ASCII emoticon, changing which one on each key press.

             :-O